ever-been/everDoc/src/book/markdown/taskapi.md

 		<argument>-Xmx8m</argument>
 	</arguments>

 For debugging purposes, you can specify the `<debug>` element which will enable remote debugging when running the task.
-With the `<hostRuntimes>` element you can filter on which host runtimes can the task be run.
+With the `<hostRuntimes>` element you can filter on which Host Runtimes the task can be run.
 The value of this setting is an XPath expression.

 ### Task API